Diving Into Picture Books: Format, Structure, and Practice

 Throughout the Workshop

-Written Critique: Following the class, there is the option to add a written critique from Nikki Shannon Smith.
-You will submit your work-in-progress (draft form), up to 1,000 words, plus a cover letter offering Nikki details on where you are in the process of this project and a little about what brings you to the project.
-Submissions are due by January 29, 2022.
+Following the class, there is the option to add a written critique from Nikki Shannon Smith.
+You may submit one work-in-progress (draft form), up to 1,000 words, plus a cover letter offering Nikki details on where you are in the process of this project and a little about what brings you to the project.
+Submissions are due by February 4, 2023.
 You will receive written feedback on your project within 4-6 weeks of submission.
 Cost of the optional post-course critique is $100.
+Details will be shared during the final session of class.

 COMMITMENT REQUIRED FOR THE BEST EXPERIENCE:

-This workshop is best if you attend and engage in all the sessions live.
-(Note: If your schedule does not allow you to attend all the live sessions and you would still like to register, that’s OK!
+This intensive is best if you attend or watch all lectures.
+We recommend setting aside time to try the homework so that you can participate in the small group discussion during Part 2 of the program.
+(Note: If your schedule does not allow you to attend the live sessions and you would still like to register, that’s OK!
 You’ll have access to the recordings with closed captioning.
-They’re posted the day after the session, and they’ll be available through February 28, 2022.)
+They’re posted the day after the session, and they’ll be available through February 28, 2023.)

 HOW IT IMPACTS KIDS: